 - What is an Enterprise Fund?

 An Enterprise Fund is a government facility or service that is self supporting through the fees associated with operating that particular service.
-The City currently has four Enterprise Funds (Water & Sewer Fund, Solid Waste Fund, Airport Fund and the Town Center and Parking Facility Fund).
+The City currently has four Enterprise Funds (Water & Sewer Fund, Recycling & Trash Collection Fund, Airport Fund and the Town Center and Parking Facility Fund).